Gravitational-wave astronomy requires population-informed parameter estimation: Impact on exceptional sources

 The mass of the heaviest BH observed through GWTC-4 is $131_{-15}^{+23}M_\odot$ from single-event PE and $127_{-12}^{+14}M_\odot$ from population-informed PE, as shown in Fig.~\ref{figure 2}.
 In the former case, the heaviest BH is in the source of GW231123 with only 80\% posterior probability, but $\gtrsim99\%$ in the latter case.
 In fact, for single-event PE, the ``exceptionality'' of this event based on its total mass~\cite{LIGOScientific:2025rsn} is driven by the mass of its lighter (secondary) BH, which has $\gtrsim99\%$ posterior probability of being the heaviest secondary BH in the catalog in both cases.

 As shown in Fig.~\ref{figure 2}, the highest BH spin measured through GWTC-4 is extreme, being $>0.98$ at 90\% credibility based on single-event PE.
 Population-informed PE also finds the highest spin to be near maximal, but with a less extreme constraint $>0.89$ at 90\% credibility.
 Unlike mass, there is no single event that has the highest BH spin in the catalog with dominant probability.
+Based on single-event PE, GW190517 (previously highlighted as having high spins~\cite{LIGOScientific:2020ibl}) has the highest probability with 6\%, compared to 3\% for GW231123; the order of these two events flips with population-informed PE, with probabilities 12\% and 17\%.

 This procedure gives the most extreme source properties and the probability that each event attains this extremum, but not the degree of ``extremeness''.
 For example, one event may always be the most massive, but only by $0.1M_\odot$.
 This would not be considered exceptional, just a well constrained ``most extreme''.
 Complementary to other approaches~\cite{Fishbach:2019ckx, Essick:2021vlx}, order statistics provide a well-motivated definition of an exceptional event~\cite{Katz:2021cus}, according to $\Delta\vartheta := \vartheta_{(N)} - \vartheta_{(N-1)} \gg 0$, e.g., the most massive source is much more massive than the next.